Guide to duvet tog ratings

 As children have smaller bodies, a duvet will trap more air around their body and keep them warmer at a low tog rating.

 Toddlers and children, particularly under the age of ten, should use a lightweight single size 2.5 tog duvet or 4.5 tog duvet throughout the year.
 If they feel chilly, then add a light blanket rather than swapping to a higher tog duvet.

 Babies under 12 months are too young for duvets and pillows due to the risk of overheating.
 If your child is younger than 12 months, you need to ensure that they sleep under a blanket or in a sleeping bag specifically designed for their age.

 As silk duvets can’t be measured by tog, they’re measured in grams of silk per square metre (gsm).
 As a guide, 250gsm filling is similar to a 2-4 tog rating, 400gsm is about a 7-9 tog rating, while 600gsm is equivalent to 10-13 tog.

 Tog is a word, not an acronym, so it doesn’t actually stand for anything.
-The ‘tog’ is a measure of thermal resistance of a specific area (typically a square metre).
-The Tog rating scale was set up in the 1940s by the Shirley Institute in Manchester to provide an easy to follow scale showing a material’s thermal insulation.
-This ascending scale, starting at a cool 1.5 tog to a very toasty 15 tog, shows how good a duvet is at trapping air and therefore providing warmth.
+The ‘tog’ or duvet tog scale is a measure of thermal resistance of a specific area (typically a square metre).
+The Tog rating scale (duvet tog scale) was set up in the 1940s by the Shirley Institute in Manchester to provide an easy to follow scale showing a material’s thermal insulation.
+This ascending tog scale, starting at a cool 1.5 tog to a very toasty 15 tog, shows how good a duvet is at trapping air and therefore providing warmth.

-Tog rating is just one of the 4 things you need to consider when you choose a duvet.
+Tog ratings for duvets is just one of the four things you need to consider when you choose a duvet.
 The 3 other important duvet elements are: